yiyangjessieyu/Deep-Learning-Image-Classifier/README.md

 ## Usage

-You can now start using the Diabetic Retinopathy Detection project by running the provided Python scripts and notebooks.
+You can now start using the Diabetic Retinopathy Detection project by running the provided Python scripts and notebooks in the order of:
+1. extract_data.ipynb
+2. create_model.ipynb
+3. predict_dr.ipynb

 Refer to the project files for detailed usage instructions.

-## Troubleshooting

-TODO

 ## Contributing

-TODO?

-## License

-TODO?
+1. **Fork the Repository** to your GitHub account.

+2. **Clone the Repository** to your local machine using `git clone`.

+3. **Make Changes**.
+Implement your improvements or new features.

+3. **Update Documention** for the README and/or any other files if your changes affect the project's setup or usage.

+4. **Commit and Push** to your forked repository.

 ---

-**Happy coding!**
+Thank you for contributing to this project to improve the detection of diabetic retinopath!